-- 1. Proposed UPC campus figures include standalone administration/teaching and residential accommodation - Proposed Mental Health figures based on new unit at the Urgent and Planned Care Hospital site Proposed community areas are estimated and include sqm areas and beds at both Glangwili and Withybush - 2.2.23 The University Health Board currently has 1,172 beds and occupies a total estate area of 189,613m2.
+- 1. Proposed UPC campus figures include standalone administration/teaching and residential accommodation - 2.
+Proposed Mental Health figures based on new unit at the Urgent and Planned Care Hospital site - Proposed community areas are estimated and include sqm areas and beds at both Glangwili and Withybush - 2.2.23 The University Health Board currently has 1,172 beds and occupies a total estate area of 189,613m2.
 Under the Likely Efficiency scenario the number of beds would decrease by 38, to 1,134 beds and the estate area would increase by approximately 29,897m2 (15.8%) to 219,510m2.
 The bed numbers reflect a projected increase of 194 bed demand due to demographic pressures, offset by an efficiency of 184 beds as a result of the University Health Board delivering on our Design Assumptions.
 The increase in estate is as a result of compliance with bed spacing standards where that is possible, noting that achieving that objective within the current estate would likely require a further 30% of floor area. - 2.2.24 The Strategic Case also sets out the extensive work we have done to identify potential sites for the new Urgent and Planned Care Hospital.
 We ran a six-week period of public engagement from 10 May 2021, which invited public and landowners to nominate suitable sites.
 With advice from the Consultation Institute and participation from Local Authorities, the Stakeholder Reference Group, Healthcare Professionals Forum and Staff Partnership Forum we identified a shortlist of five sites.
-We anticipate that we will be in a position to deliver a report and recommendation on our preferred site to Welsh Government in June/July 2022. - 2.2.25 We have also done extensive work to identify the Transport needs to support our Programme, and these are detailed in the Transport Submission attached at Appendix 13.
-We fully recognise that our Health and Care Strategy will not succeed if our new Urgent and Planned Care Hospital, repurposed hospitals and Integrated Care Centres are not accessible through good transport links and are therefore committed to making transport an integral part of our Programme.
+We anticipate that we will be in a position to deliver a report and recommendation on our preferred site to Welsh Government in June/July 2022.

-2.2.26 We have developed the Programme and this PBC whilst working in alignment with a framework of Welsh and UK Government strategies, and are confident that our Programme is consistent with them and advances their ambitions, particularly the Ministerial Priorities, Welsh Government Programme for Government (June 2021) and the Well-being of Future Generations (Wales) Act 2015 where, in order to meet the Well-being Goals, we have developed a set of Well-being Objectives which help us to think through how our Programme will deliver against them.
+- 2.2.25 We have also done extensive work to identify the Transport needs to support our Programme. - 2.2.26 We have developed the Programme and this PBC whilst working in alignment with a framework of Welsh and UK Government strategies, and are confident that our Programme is consistent with them and advances their ambitions, particularly the Ministerial Priorities, Welsh Government Programme for Government (June 2021) and the Well-being of Future Generations (Wales) Act 2015 where, in order to meet the Well-being Goals, we have developed a set of Well-being Objectives which help us to think through how our Programme will deliver against them.
 Our analysis and mapping of the Programme against government strategies and plans is provided in the Strategic Assessment at Appendix 1.